So far there has been no need (nd-aktuell.de)

 So far there is not a single terminal for liquefied natural gas LNG in Germany.
 But that should change quickly now.
 As a reaction to the Ukraine war, Chancellor Olaf Scholz (SPD) announced in the Bundestag on Sunday that two LNG terminals would be built in Germany.
 He named Brunsbüttel and Wilhelmshaven as locations.

 The announcement came as a surprise on the North Sea coast of Lower Saxony.
-There has been a debate about building an LNG terminal in Wilhelmshaven since the 1970s.
+There has been a debate regarding building an LNG terminal in Wilhelmshaven since the 1970s.
 Most recently, Uniper (formerly Eon) tried in vain for two years to acquire enough customers to start building an import terminal for tankers.
 Depending on the technology and volume, the construction costs are likely to be between 500 million and one billion euros.
-In November 2020, the project was then put on hold again.
+In November 2020, the project was then put on hold once more.
 The Uniper subsidiary LTW announced at the time that there would not be a terminal in Wilhelmshaven until further notice.
 Uniper is majority owned by the Finnish energy group Fortum.

-In Scholz’s speech, the almost never-ending story in Germany about the fuel LNG continues.
+In Scholz’s speech, the almost never-ending story in Germany regarding the fuel LNG continues.
 LNG (Liquefied Natural Gas) stands for liquefied natural gas.
-It could significantly reduce emissions at sea and on the coast.
+It might significantly reduce emissions at sea and on the coast.
 According to earlier information from the Hamburg Economics Authority, emissions of sulfur and fine dust are reduced by 99 percent compared to previously used fuels.
 Nitrogen oxides are reduced by 80 percent and CO2 by 20 percent.
 In the maritime industry and in shipping circles, LNG is therefore seen as a viable bridging technology between the »black« fuels used today and the »green« hydrogen of the future.
 The world’s largest inland port in Duisburg wants to open a new container terminal in 2023, which will then even rely on hydrogen.
 The transport of hydrogen is similar to that of LNG.

 So far, there has been a lack of demand from the economy for liquid gas in this country.
 It is true that freighters and cruise ships with modern large dual-fuel engines can already use LNG today.
 Depending on your point of view, this fails because of the stinginess of many shipowners or the tough global competition and thus the high price.
 Heavy fuel oil and marine diesel are far cheaper than LNG – and in the not foreseeable future “green” hydrogen or other technically possible alternative fuels.
 In addition, ships with a complex tank system would have to be converted for LNG.
 Shipyards would love to do that, but it comes at a cost.
 After all, large shipping companies such as Hapag Lloyd or Aida have put the first new ships with LNG propulsion into operation.